Nicks182/MFD_Thingy/README.md

 # MFD_Thingy
 Web Based Multi-Function Display for Sim games... or any games.

+NOTE: I slapped this together in less than a week mostly for my own use.

 # Why?
 This app simulates keyboard and mouse inputs.
 It is very similar to other apps like matricapp.com or gameglass.gg, but apps like this require you to install a app/service on your main machine and then another app/client on the device you wish to use.
 The client app will then send your input requests to the service on your main machine and will often just simulate a key press.